Technical Fellow & Director, Microsoft Research Labs

 for reducing real-time deliberation, ongoing, continual computation, and the construction of bounded-optimal reasoning systems--systems that

-maximize the expected utility of the people they serve, given the
+maximize the expected utility of their behavior in an environment, given the

 expected costs of reasoning, the problems